edmundmk/ualyze/README.md

 ## License

-Copyright © 2020 Edmund Kapusniak.
-Licensed under the MIT License.
+Licensed under the ISC License.
 See the LICENSE file in the project root for full license information.